novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-77.md

 "Then we might need a new section for questions and answers."

-"Yes, with hyperlinks.
+"Yes, with footnote hyperlinks.
 Also, increasing visibility could help boost visitor numbers.
 What do you think?"

 Listening to their ping-pong conversation, admiration flashed in Lee Hyun-woo's eyes.

-"The aspects of portal services from my past life keep resurfacing."
+'The aspects of portal services from my past life keep resurfacing.'

 After hearing their entire proposal, Lee Hyun-woo responded with satisfaction.